Associate/Full Professor of Electrical Engineering

 An increasingly diverse population is served by Merrimack College.
 In keeping with our core value to build a community of teacher-scholars who welcome and respect a diversity of backgrounds, experiences, beliefs, and perspectives, we are actively seeking to recruit and retain faculty whose teaching, research, and/or service has prepared them to fulfill our commitment to inclusion.
 As such, we encourage candidates to describe in their application how their teaching, research, and service contribute to diverse communities.

-To Apply: Please apply through Academic Jobs Online and submit (1) a letter of application that clearly indicates the applicant’s specialization area; (2) a curriculum vitae; (3) a statement of teaching philosophy and accomplishments, (4) statement of research interests; and (5) contact information (email and physical address) for three professional references.
+Required Documentation: Please submit (1) a letter of application that clearly indicates the applicant’s specialization area; (2) a curriculum vitae; (3) a statement of teaching philosophy and accomplishments, (4) statement of research interests; and (5) contact information (email and physical address) for three professional references.
 Official transcripts will be required for any finalists invited to visit campus.
 Employment is contingent upon proof of eligibility to work in the United States.

-Please apply online with required documentation in pdf format.
-Review of applications will begin fall of 2017, and will continue until the position is filled.
+Please apply online at the Merrimack College employment website with required documentation in pdf format.
+Review of applications is open, and will continue until the position is filled.

 Merrimack College is an Equal Opportunity Employer.